bchou2012/RoboND-DeepLearning-Project-Benjamin-Chou/README.md

 **Convolutions**

+*Downsampling*

 Downsizing images make use of convolution.
-A convolution matrix takes a pixel and a number of its local neighbors  in an image, dependent on the convolution size, then creates a weighted value, with the resulting output a smaller matrix.
+A convolution matrix takes a pixel and a number of its local neighbors  in an image, dependent on the convolution size, then creates a weighted value that represents the combined pixel and its neighbors, with the resulting output a smaller matrix.

+In our project, image downsampling creates a smaller image, which is faster to process, while maintaining as many of the relevant details as possible.
+Downsampling causes information loss no matter what, but the scale is dependent on parameters like convolution filter size and stride.

 <img src="http://deeplearning.net/software/theano/_images/no_padding_no_strides.gif" alt="animated convolution example" width="320px">